As soon as someone turns 16 they become a ‘young person’ - this is when they traditionally move from secondary education into further education.

 There are three main training options available in England for young people with a learning disability - apprenticeships, traineeships and supported internships.

 If a young person is over 16, they can apply for an apprenticeship.
-There are various levels of apprenticeship you can undertake depending on your current skills and qualifications:
+There are various levels of apprenticeship you can undertake depending on your current skills and qualifications, including:

 Entry requirements differ depending on certain factors such as the apprenticeship level and the age of the apprentice.